MicrosoftDocs/dynamics-365-customer-engagement/ce/portals/web-form-properties.md

 Web Form Metadata contains additional behavior modification logic to augment or override the functionality of form fields that is otherwise not possible with the [!INCLUDE[pn-dynamics-crm](../includes/pn-dynamics-crm.md)] native entity form editing capabilities.

-On the **Web Form Step** that has fields that you would like to modify
+On the **Web Form Step** that has fields that you would like to modify, do the following:

 1. Click the **Metadata** link in the leftmost navigation area:
 - To add a new record, click **Add New Web Form Metadata**.